yashm1/yashm1/README.md

-- 🔭 Pursuing my bachelors degree in Computer Science and Engineering
+- 🔭 Working as SDE-1 @Kotak, ex-Amazon
-- 🔭 I’m currently working on Visual Question Answering on Image
+-  Working on building a communication platform for Kotak
-- 🌱 I’m currently learning Machine Learning
+- Currently learning machine learning.
+Building recommendation engine.
 - 📫 How to reach me: yashamantri1@gmail.com

 <br>